 So if you put ads in a sidebar, those elements are shifted down on mobile devices.
 This means there is less of a chance your visitors will see the ad.

 4. How Brands Buy Ads

-Like I mentioned before, how brands buy ads contribute to how much you’ll make.
+As I mentioned before, how brands buy ads contributes to how much you’ll make.
 So, I suppose this can go along with how your niche affects your income.

 That’s the difference between making $2.18 and $15.41 per click on the ad.
 At this moment, the Keto diet is far more valuable than Corsair as a brand.

 Keep in mind, this is just the high-range value.
 This doesn’t mean you’ll make $15.41 per click every time.
 It’s the potential of making that much that should pique your interest.

 And lastly, your audience will have an ultimate say in how much you make using Adsense from 1000 views.
 Everything from getting visitors from Google search to the overall engagement of your content matters.

 For example, let’s say you place Adsense towards the middle of your content.
 But what if you write something visitors aren’t interested in reading?
 The likelihood of that advertisement being seen is drastically cut.